 How to get there:

 By Train/Bus: Take the TRA to Hualien Station, and then switch to the Hualien Bus 1133A.
 Get off at Swallow Grotto (Yanzikou 燕子口).
 Also you can take the TRA to Xincheng Station and take Taroko Bus 302.
+You can book tickets to travel to Hualien via inter-city bus on Klook here.

 By Car/Scooter: Go west on the Central Cross Island Highway until you reach swallow grotto after Xipan Tunnel.
 There is only parking near Jinheng Park (靳珩公園) 500 meters down the road from the trail entrance.